Flourless Rich Dark Chocolate Cake – Gluten Free

 INGREDIENTS1 1/2 cups raw organic cacao powder 3/4 cups raw organic coconut oil or butter 5 large eggs 1 cup coconut sugar or 1/2 cup honey 1 1/2 teaspoons vanilla extract 1/4 tsp salt 2 tbs water Chocolate Icing Ingredients 1/2 cup raw organic cacao powder 1/2 cup raw organic coconut oil 2 tablespoons coconut cream 1 tablespoon honey

 Once you have cut white sugar out of your diet, you can taste it so easily in products even when they say there is hardly any in there.
-Im not denying that this cake doesn’t have sugar, but its sugar that has nutrients with it and if you are going to have something as devine as this you want to make sure you use great ingredients that bring their nutrients and flavour with them.
+I’m not denying that this cake doesn’t have sugar, but the sugar that has nutrients with it and if you are going to have something as divine as this you want to make sure you use great ingredients that bring their nutrients and flavour with them.
 This is just the perfect cake for a special occasion or just because you want to!

-I first made this cake about 2 years ago, here is the original recipe and I remembered how incredible and it was, so I just had to make it again, but this time I used honeyf.
-Its dark and rich and it uses no flour so its naturally gluten and grain free and you can make it diary free to by using coconut oil if you wish.
-I used butter today, but have also made this with coconut oil and the sweetner I used today was honey, because Ben is the proud owner of a hive of bees and we have got so much amazing honey at home.
+I first made this cake about 2 years ago, here is the original recipe and I remembered how incredible and it was, so I just had to make it again, but this time I used honey.
+It’s dark and rich and it uses no flour so its naturally gluten and grain free and you can make it dairy free too by using coconut oil if you wish.
+I used butter today, but have also made this with coconut oil and the sweetener I used today was honey because Ben is the proud owner of a hive of bees and we have got so much amazing honey at home.

-I used a cake tin that was slightly to big, so my cake was a tad flat.
+I used a cake tin that was slightly too big, so my cake was a tad flat.
 Do get a deeper cake go for a 20cm cake tin.

-Line the bottom of 20cm cake tin with baking paper and grease with butter up the sides of tin.
+Line the bottom of a 20 cm cake tin with baking paper and grease with butter up the sides of the tin.

 Melt the coconut oil in a pan.
 Remove from heat, add coconut sugar and cacao and stir until well combined.
 Set aside.